Best Automated Network Diagram Tool (2026): 13 Compared

 Best for: Large enterprises that need network maps integrated with automation and troubleshooting workflows

 Discovery: SNMP, CDP, LLDP, ARP, SSH/CLI.
 Deep integration with network automation workflows.
+Discovers AWS VPC/EC2, Azure VNet/VM, and GCP VPC/VM with hybrid on-prem/cloud path mapping.

 Diagrams: Dynamic maps that tie into troubleshooting runbooks and automation playbooks.
 Maps can trigger actions, not just display data.